fl101/awardfares-blog/_posts/2024-01-29-united-summer-routes-2024.md

 ## Awards Available With United MileagePlus

-With AwardFares, checking if award flights on the new routes are available is straightforward and takes less than five clicks!
-There are plenty of options to choose from throghout the entire summer, even on their A321neo.
+With [AwardFares](https://awardfares.com/search?..;z:united), checking if award flights on the new routes are available is straightforward.
+It takes less than five clicks!
+There are plenty of options to choose from throughout the entire summer, even on their A321neo.

 Keep in mind that since United switched to a [dynamic award chart](https://blog.awardfares.com/demystifying-award-charts/), the price of the awards might depend on the demand and time you book it, even if it's the same route (as we see below).